PoppingXanax/justclone/README.md

 This script is designed to scrape a website and download its CSS files, JS files, and images.
 It also updates the HTML file with local references to the downloaded files.

-FYI: Right now it only scrapes the index page.
-I will update the script to scrape all URLs, then save each CSS, JS, IMG, file correspondingly.

 ## Features

 - Downloads CSS files, JS files, and images from a website